GE brings off-the-shelf biotech drug factories to Ireland

 The U.S. conglomerate, better known for making jet engines and turbines, said on Monday it would invest 150 million euros ($167 mln) in a biopharmaceutical campus in county Cork.
 The new factories on the site will be owned and run by GE customers.

-The GE BioPark Cork site is expected to create 500 jobs when fully operational, in a boost for Ireland, whose low tax rates have helped it attract hi-tech companies - also sparking an angry row with Brussels in the case of Apple (AAPL.O).
+The GE BioPark Cork site is expected to create 500 jobs by the time it is fully operational, in a boost for Ireland, whose low tax rates have helped it attract top drug companies.

-Ireland has long been a major base for drug companies such as Pfizer (PFE.N) and it has recently seen a wave of new investments by firms making biotech medicines.

-"Ireland is a real hub for biopharmaceuticals, so it's logical to do it there," Kieran Murphy, chief executive for life sciences at GE Healthcare, told Reuters.
-"It's one of the key places people are going in the world, along with Singapore, Korea and China."

-GE reckons its off-the-shelf modular factories are 25 to 50 percent cheaper than the traditional plants needed for making complex biological medicines.
+GE reckons its off-the-shelf modules are 25 to 50 percent cheaper than the traditional plants needed for making complex biological medicines.
 They can also be constructed in just 18 months rather than the typical three years.

 Demand for such biosimilars is set to increase as patents expire on top-selling injectable medicines like AbbVie's (ABBV.N) Humira for rheumatoid arthritis and Roche's (ROG.S) breast cancer treatment Herceptin.